Event Safety Advisory Group

 - Name of the organiser or on-the-day contact

-- Risk assessment plans
+- Risk assessments

-- Number of medical staff, fire safety and security covering your event
+- Number of medical staff, fire safety and security covering your event.

 - Approved road closure and traffic management plans